NicoJanE/WSL-Development-Stack-GLFW-Skia-CPP-Template/README.md

 - [For Linux](https://nicojane.github.io/WSL-Development-Stack-GLFW-Skia-CPP-Template/Howtos/setup_linux)
 - [For Window](https://nicojane.github.io/WSL-Development-Stack-GLFW-Skia-CPP-Template/Howtos/setup_win)

-Note that both use the same project source folder to build (Linx is build from the WSL WWindos mount )
+Note that both use the same project source folder to build (Linux is build from the WSL Windows mount )

-**Project build instruction** instructions for building the app with the  VSC or Visual Studio or via the consol can be found [here](https://nicojane.github.io/WSL-Development-Stack-GLFW-Skia-CPP-Template/Howtos/building_project)
+**Project build instruction** instructions for building the app with the  VSC or Visual Studio or via the console can be found [here](https://nicojane.github.io/WSL-Development-Stack-GLFW-Skia-CPP-Template/Howtos/building_project)

 <br>

+*Contact & Remarks*
+📧 NicoJanE@ziggo.nl